 It’s also important to note that this distinction only really plays out if a primary beneficiary pre-deceases the account holder.
 If all of the primary beneficiaries are alive when the account holder passes, then the account is simply distributed as outlined on file.

-With that understanding, let’s look at each designation.
+With that in mind, let’s look at each designation.

 Per Stirpes Beneficiary Designation (Latin phrase for ‘by branch’)